MHD Turbulence: A Biased Review: The Frontier: Kinetic Turbulence

 Investigating of the dynamics of a simple finite-amplitude Alfv\'en wave in a collisionless, high-beta plasma, \citet{squire16,squire17,squire17num} showed that both of these effects did occur and altered the wave's behaviour drastically: it first slows down to a near halt due to the removal of magnetic tension, transferring much of its kinetic energy into heat and then, having spawned a colony of particle-scattering Larmor-scale perturbations, dissipates as if it were propagating in a plasma with a large \citet{braginskii65} parallel viscosity.
 Sound waves in a collisionless plasma get similarly infested by firehoses and mirrors, except the resulting effective collisionality helps them propagate in a medium that they thus render more fluid and, therefore, incapable of Landau damping (a different mechanism than discussed in \secref{sec:phspace_turb}, but a similar outcome; see \citealt{kunz20}).

 These effects occur provided the amplitude of the waves is above a certain limit that scales with plasma beta: this is because pressure anisotropy must be large enough to compete with tension in \exref{eq:vA_aniso} and the amount of anisotropy that can be generated is of the order of the field-strength perturbation.
 For an Alfv\'en wave, the latter is quadratic in the wave's amplitude: \beq \lt(\frac{\db}{\vA}\rt)^2\sim \frac{\pperp-\ppar}{p} \gtrsim \frac{\vA^2}{p/\rho}\sim \frac{1}{\beta}. \eeq In formal terms, this means that in high-beta collisionless plasmas, the small-amplitude and high-beta limits do not commute.
-The picture of Alfv\'enic turbulence simply obeying RMHD equations, even in a collisionless plasma \citep{sch09,kunz15}, must then be seriously revised.
-We can probably live with the current theory for most instances of the solar wind, where $\beta\sim1$ (or, closer to the Sun, $\beta\ll1$), but a conventional Alfv\'enic picture for turbulence in galaxy clusters, for example, and, generally, high-beta plasmas clearly needs a close re-examination (a first step in this direction has been taken by \citealt{squire19}, who found that MHD turbulence with Braginskii viscosity, while looking in many respects similar to the usual Alfv\'enic turbulence, nevertheless manages to minimise changes in the magnetic-field strength to a much greater extent---a property they dubbed ``magneto-immutability''; cf.~\citealt{tenerani20constB}, who do not like the term, but explore useful dynamical scenarios for achieving just such a state).\footnote{Let me mention parenthetically that at the small-scale end of the turbulent cascade, electron pressure anisotropies lie in wait to mess with the way in which reconnection occurs.
+The conventional picture of Alfv\'enic turbulence simply obeying RMHD equations, even in a collisionless plasma \citep{sch09,kunz15}, may then have to be seriously revised for such environments as galaxy clusters, for example, where $\beta \sim 10^2$ \citep{sch06} (a first step in this direction has been taken by \citealt{squire19}, who found that MHD turbulence with Braginskii viscosity, while looking in many respects similar to the usual Alfv\'enic turbulence, nevertheless manages to minimise changes in the magnetic-field strength to a much greater extent---a property they dubbed ``magneto-immutability''; cf.~\citealt{tenerani20constB}, who do not like the term, but explore useful dynamical scenarios for achieving just such a state).\footnote{Let me mention parenthetically that at the small-scale end of the turbulent cascade, electron pressure anisotropies lie in wait to mess with the way in which reconnection occurs.
 I will not go into this here, referring the reader to a review by \citet{egedal13}.
 This is another microphysical effect that may need to be inserted into the sub-Larmor dynamics (see \secref{sec:microphysics}).}